Lie Groupoids in Classical Field Theory I: Noether's Theorem

 is the set of orthogonal linear transformations from $(T_x M,\mathslf{g}_x)$ to $(T_y M,\mathslf{g}_y)$, we arrive at what is called the \emph{orthonormal frame groupoid} of~$M$ (with respect to~$\mathslf{g}$). \end{exam} In fact, there is a wealth of examples of Lie groupoids, some of which are direct generalizations of Lie groups (such as the frame groupoids of Example~2) and some of which are not (such as the pair groupoid of Example~1).
-In particular, Example~2 is a special case of a more general construction which associates to each principal bundle over~$M$ a transitive Lie groupoid over~$M$ called its \emph{gauge groupoid}, here applied to the linear frame bundle of~$M$, as a principal $GL(n,\mathbb{R})$-bundle, where $n = \dim M$.
+In particular, Example~2 is a special case of a more general construction which associates to each principal bundle over~$M$ a transitive Lie groupoid over~$M$ called its \emph{gauge groupoid}, here applied to the linear frame bundle and the orthonormal frame bundle of~$M$, as a principal $GL(n,\mathbb{R})$-bundle and $O(n)$-bundle, respectively, where $n = \dim M$.